How Formula 1 Social Media Teams Work: A Guide for Brands

 5. Driver Filming Windows

 Access to drivers is tightly managed within Formula 1 teams.
 After all, their primary job is racing the car, alongside fulfilling media and commercial commitments.
+As a result, social teams have limited windows to film planned content with drivers.

-Teams also schedule dedicated media days throughout the year, typically aligned with engineering days at the factory.
-These sessions allow social teams to capture more structured content with drivers that can be used across multiple campaigns or content series.
+Teams also schedule dedicated media days, also known as filming days or marketing days throughout the year.
+These allow social teams to capture more structured content with drivers that can be used across multiple campaigns or content series.
+Partners may also have access to drivers during these sessions depending on the rights included in their sponsorship agreement.

 6. Partner Campaigns Must Fit the Ecosystem